jvng24/AI_Journal/AI Usage Journal.md

 This week, I kept applying AI to better understand topics from the exercises, focusing on Python’s data models, properties, and magic methods.
 Instead of just reading the slides, I used AI when stuck on ideas like @property with get/set/delete logic.
 It also explained __post_init__ behavior in dataclasses, which cleaned up initialization steps.
 Concepts such as __str__ versus __repr__, along with __iter__ and __contains__, became clearer through concrete samples.
 For class design, AI showed how these elements work together inside objects like Book.
 When building collections similar to Catalog, total_ordering from functools made comparisons simpler.
 Each query narrowed gaps in my understanding.
 One time, I looked into sorting based on varied criteria while exploring how Python handles loops and membership checks.
 Such responses strengthened my grasp of core object behaviors alongside simple collection designs.
 I didn't use AI to write or fix my work but, it helped me review ideas, understand terms, also go through problems slowly.

+Week 12:

+This week, I focused on comprehensive testing and safe refactoring to ensure my projects work correctly as complete systems.
+I used AI to clarify unit, integration, and system testing concepts, especially for coordinating components like containers, cells, and plants in the garden system.
+AI also helped me understand refactoring techniques, such as extract methods and adding persistence without breaking existing code.
+I continued using W3Schools and YouTube for extra examples.
+AI was a helpful guide for planning tests and improving code quality, but I did not rely on it to write or debug my code.
+Overall, it strengthened my understanding of testing strategies and system architecture while boosting my confidence.